Glyphack/Glyphack/content/blog/dv-6.md

 ```

-Slotmap is similar to array.
+[Slotmap](https://crates.io/crates/slotmap) is similar to an array.
 Upon inserting a new instance it returns an ID and that's why everything is a map from `InstanceId` to the actual data.
-Everything in the program refer to other things using the ID.
+Everything in the program refers to other things using the ID.

 Connections just hold some IDs of which pins from what ID are connected.